-If you’re looking for ways to stay informed, stay connected, and join the conversation during the 2021 North Dakota legislative session, then you’re in the right place!
+If you’re looking for ways to stay informed, stay connected, and join the conversation around our advocacy work at the state and federal level, then you’re in the right place!

 Advocating for what is important to our members and giving you a voice at the state and federal level is a priority for AARP North Dakota.
 If you’re currently an advocacy volunteer or interested in becoming involved, this page will: